Nearly half of shootings investigated by Britain’s biggest police force unsolved

 An increasing proportion of the shootings that do occur involve converted blank firearms, originally designed for non-lethal purposes such as bird-scaring, that are converted into deadly weapons.

-Around 46 per cent of the 386 weapons seized by the Met last year were converted blank firers.
+Around 46% of the 386 weapons seized by the Met last year were converted blank firers.